 Take your houses outside and stick them where the sun shines (or in the shade, it’s up to you).
 I put the little ‘Herbarium’ in the mint whiskey barrel garden in my herb garden.

-The others found their was into secret little spots all through out the property.
+The others found their was into secret little spots all through out the property like the daylily garden and the shade bed.
 They’ve held up through two thunderstorms (they are a little protected by plants) and still look adorable.

 You can make them as fancy or simple as you like.
-This was supposed to be a stone house but I think it looks more like a giraffe house haha.
+This was supposed to be a stone house but I think it looks more like a giraffe.
 The house below is probably my favorite, mostly because the piece of curled bark I found for the roof was a perfect fit.

 The tiny little bird I managed to create from a little blob of paint also helps, apparently all those cookie decorating videos I watch on Facebook have taught me the value of dragging around wet paint.
 True story, my sister hates those videos so I try to send her one at least 2x a month.